 - The serial-USB connection with a purple PS/2 end on it makes the Light on the controller work, and makes the buttons and joysticks work.
 Use the information below to troubleshoot an issue with this part of your controller.

-- The permanently attached USB cable with a green PS/2 end on it is for the trackball only (including the rear 2 pinball buttons and red-lit Exit button on newer models), which the below information is not pertaining to.
+- The information below is not pertaining to the permanently attached USB cable with a green PS/2 end on it, which is for the trackball only (including the rear 2 pinball buttons and red-lit Exit button on newer models).
+You can leave this cable unplugged while troubleshooting below.